Supervision Guidelines for Faculty – Section 9: Appendix 1 – Resources for Supervisors

 Academic and Student Services and Support

-Academic Success: Academic Success provides students (with or without documented disabilities) with learning strategies, workshops, programs, and peer support to help them navigate their University experience.
+Centre for Learning Strategy Support (CLSS) Formerly known as Academic Success.
+The Centre for Learning Strategy Support (CLSS) provides students (with or without documented disabilities) with learning strategies, workshops, programs, and peer support to help them navigate their University experience.

 Centre for International Experience: CIE provides information, events, and resources for international students studying at the University of Toronto, as well as workshops and resources for domestic students planning to travel abroad.

-Graduate Centre for Academic Communication (GCAC): Formerly English Language and Writing Support (ELWS).
-Supervisors can direct students who are looking to enhance their writing and speaking skills to GCAC for non-credit courses, workshops, and other resources.
+Graduate Centre for Academic Communication (GCAC): Supervisors can direct students who are looking to enhance their writing and speaking skills to GCAC for non-credit courses, workshops, and other resources.
 Individual consultations are also available by appointment.

 SGS Student Services: graduate.information@utoronto.ca